Causes (company): Acquisition by Countable

 Causes and its parent company Brigade Media were acquired by Countable Corporation in 2019.
 In 2020, Countable.us and its associated app merged with Causes.com.

 Products

-Users could create, join, or browse causes focused on cause-related issues.
-Users of Causes could also create campaigns where they published activity to a network of followers.
+Users are able to create, join, or browse causes focused on cause-related issues.
+Users of Causes could also create campaigns, where they published activity to a network of followers.
 Causes was used as a vehicle for community building, education, awareness, advocacy, and fundraising.